-From table 1 it can be seen that the distribution of respondents based on gender is slightly dominated by women, namely 13 people with a percentage of 56.5%, and students with the 2019 intake as many as 39.1% Online learning certainly cannot be separated from the use of infrastructure such as gadgets, laptops or PC computers.
+From table 1, it can be seen that the distribution of respondents based on gender is slightly dominated by women, namely 13 people with a percentage of 56.5%, and students with the 2019 intake as many as 39.1% Online learning certainly cannot be separated from the use of infrastructure such as gadgets, laptops or PC computers.
 The following is the distribution data of respondents based on the type of infrastructure used

 Table 2.
 Distribution of Respondents based on the use of types of infrastructure in online learning (n=23)